This page is important!

 Destination TEFL offers TEFL/TESOL courses in academic collaboration with Asian College of Teachers (ACT), Asia’s largest teacher training body with 30,000 alumni and 600 schools associations across Asia.

-All Destination TEFL graduates receive a joint certification with ACT who is accredited to TESOL Canada and TQUK.
+All Destination TEFL graduates receive a joint certification with ACT who is accredited to TESOL Canada and their TEFL course is endorsed by TQUK.

 All Destination TEFL alumni enjoy free access to an exclusive teachers job portal www.teachersjobworld.com to apply to 100's of jobs globally.